vergoh/vnstat/README.md

   * legacy database is not kept in memory for each interface during daemon runtime
   * new configuration options for data retention durations
     * features can be disabled
+  * old data cleanup
+    * executed during startup and then once every hour
-    * database cleanup isn't being called
+    * top 10 cleanup is still missing

 ##### TODO